JimInCA/mek6802d5-cassette-interface/README.md

-# Binary loader for the Motorola MEK6802D5
+# Cassette Interface for the Motorola MEK6802D5

-This program is intended to be used to load an assembled program into the Motorola MEK6802D5 development board.
+The intent of this program is to emulate the cassette interface for the Motorola MEK6802D5 Development Board.
+This will allow you to either load an assembled binary program in to the ram memory of the MEK6802D5 or save the binary data located in either ram or rom memory of the MEK6802D5 to your host computer.

-What this program does is it simulates the audio signal coming from a cassette tape drive.
+For loading, what this program does is it simulates the audio signal that would normally be coming from a cassette tape drive.
 This provides the ability to write your assembly code in a standard text editor and use the Motorola 6800 assembler to generate your binary file that can then be loaded using this program.
+You can also use this program to save the code or data located in either the board's ram or rom.

 Toolchain supported
 ===================